almukhabarat/bingo_game_elderly/docs/documentatie/Usertest_heuristics.md

 1. Visibility of system status
 2. Match between system and the real world
-3. USer control and freedom
+3. User control and freedom
 4. Consistency and standards
 5. Error prevention
 6. Recognition rather than recall